rachelf27/AzurePowerShellAutomation/README.md

 ## *Note*:
 Azure AD is now Microsoft Entra ID. https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/compare
 To view your Applications/Service Principals, select Microsoft Entra ID->Application Registrations->All Applications.
-If you run into "Insufficient privileges to complete the operation" (especially when creating new Service Principles or authentication), check your Applications API Permission and add necessary Application Read Write permissions and Grant Admin consent.
+If you run into "Insufficient privileges to complete the operation" (especially when creating new Service Principals or authentication), check your Applications API Permission and add necessary Application Read Write permissions and Grant Admin consent.

 If the above approach does not resolve the insufficient privileges issue, install and import the Microsoft Graph modules as shown below:
 ```